marcie-analyst/analyst_projects/README.md

 This poster presentation looked at abundance of crows and ravens across habitat types.

 ## [Google Data Analytics Professional Certificate](https://github.com/marcie-analyst/analyst_projects/blob/main/Coursera%20Certificate.pdf)
 Learning new skills and keeping analytical concepts fresh in my mind is important to me.
-This certificate program entails how to prepare, clean, analyze, and visualize data through programming languages SQL, Excel, and R.
+This certificate program entails how to prepare, clean, analyze, and visualize data through programmings like SQL, Excel, and R.